RATlab-Analytics/alliGAITor/THIRD_PARTY_NOTICES.md

 > NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS
 > SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-## RATlab-NOR

-Ported into `tools/video_crop.py`, `tools/crop_setup_dialog.py`,
-`tools/crop_runner.py`, `tools/crop_worker_process.py`, and
-`tools/frame_utils.py` (see each file's module docstring for what, if anything, changed in the port).
-RATlab-NOR is the author's own prior project (github.com/RATlab-Analytics/RATlab-NOR), released under the MIT License below.

-> MIT License
->
-> Copyright (c) 2026 Mitchell Carson
->
-> Permission is hereby granted, free of charge, to any person obtaining a
-> copy of this software and associated documentation files (the
-> "Software"), to deal in the Software without restriction, including
-> without limitation the rights to use, copy, modify, merge, publish,
-> distribute, sublicense, and/or sell copies of the Software, and to
-> permit persons to whom the Software is furnished to do so, subject to
-> the following conditions:
->
-> The above copyright notice and this permission notice shall be included
-> in all copies or substantial portions of the Software.
->
-> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS
-> OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
-> MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-> IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY
-> CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT,
-> TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE
-> SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.